syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 ---
 layout: post
 title: Working with Syncfusion ListView in MVVM
-description: Describes how to use ListView in different cases of MVVM.
+description: Describes how to use Syncfusion ListView in different cases of MVVM.
 platform: xamarin
 control: SfListView
 documentation: ug